There are a number of steps in order to become a certified Alaska Master Gardener:

 - You were paid to do the work;

-- You were doing the work in promoting or as part of a personal business; or
+- You were doing the work in promoting a personal business; or

 - You did the work before you completed the Alaska Master Gardener Course.

 As an Alaska Master Gardener Volunteer, you should develop your own set of research

 based, Alaskan gardening resources.
 Here are some examples:

 - Identification guides for plants, insects, spiders, birds, and mushrooms

 - Be wary of just any ol' internet resource